Dolly is Set to Perform in Taco Bell’s ‘Mexican Pizza: The Musical’ - NewsBreak

 Those wanting to try Mexican Pizza which consists of two flour shells, layered with beans, pizza sauce, beef, tomatoes, and melted cheese will find it at your local spot on May 19.

-The post Dolly is Set to Perform in Taco Bell’s ‘Mexican Pizza: The Musical’ appeared first on Wilson County Source .
+The post Dolly is Set to Perform in Taco Bell’s ‘Mexican Pizza: The Musical’ appeared first on Cheatham County Source .

 Comments / 0